anshulbajpai/scala-playframework-effects/README.md

 ```

 ### sync
-The `sync` method is similar to `asyncF` in all aspects except that it doesn't need a effect to be returned in return type of action block.
+The `sync` method is similar to `asyncF` in all aspects except that it doesn't need an effect to be returned in the return type of action block.
-It also comes with the same sensible defaults like `asyncF`
+It also comes with the same sensible defaults as `asyncF`

 ```scala
 val action = Action.sync { _ =>